openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 - To reduce the number of decisions to be made while in Open Loop set a wide target range like 90 - 150 mg/dl or 5.0 - 8.5 mmol/l.
 - You might even want to widen the upper limit (or disable Open Loop) during the night.
-- You can set a minimum percentage (in "preferences") which needs to be exceeded before basal rate changes are suggested/displayed.
+- You can set a minimum percentage (menu item: "preferences") which needs to be exceeded before basal rate changes are suggested/displayed.

   ```{image} ../images/OpenLoop_MinimalRequestChange2.png
   :alt: Open Loop minimal request change
   ```
-- Good to know: You do not need to act on each and every suggestion ...
+- Good to know: You do not need to action each and every system suggestion ...

 ## Objective 5: Understanding your open loop, including its temp basal recommendations